Pregnancy

 Are There Risks To Foot Massages During Pregnancy?

-However, many doctors advise against getting a pedicure foot massage, because they are typically done by someone who is not a certified massage therapist and / or who does not have prenatal massage training (more on this later).
+However, many doctors advise against getting a pedicure foot massage, because they are typically done by someone who is not a certified massage therapist and / or who does not have prenatal training (more on this later).

 • Have recently experienced bleeding.